Podophyllum peltatum - Mayapple

 Podophyllum Peltatum - Maiapfel

-Podophyllum Peltatum is a herbaceous plant that is about 30 to 40 centimeters high.
+Podophyllum peltatum is a herbaceous plant that is about 30 to 40 centimeters high.
 In spring, the plant develops large, shared leaves, which are usually kidney -shaped to shield -like and can reach a diameter of 20 to 30 centimeters.
 The leaves are deeply loved and in their form are reminiscent of a duck foot, which has brought the plant one of its trivial names, "duck foot".
 Each leaf is attached to a long, upright stem, and the leaf surface is smooth and glossy, with a light green color.

 In May or June, the plant forms a single, white to pale yellow flower, which is hidden under the canopy.
 The flower has a diameter of about 3 to 5 centimeters and consists of six to nine petals.
 After flowering, a fruit develops that is about 2 to 5 centimeters long and matures in late summer.
-This fruit is a meaty, yellow berry that reminds of an apple in its shape, which brought the plant "Maiafel".
+This fruit is a meaty, yellow berry that reminds of an apple in its shape, which brought the plant "Mayapple".

 Distribution and habitat

-Podophyllum Peltatum is widespread in the eastern and central regions of North America, especially in the Appalaches, the large lakes and the southern parts of Canada.
+Podophyllum peltatum is widespread in the eastern and central regions of North America, especially in the Appalaches, the large lakes and the southern parts of Canada.
 The plant prefers moist, shady locations and thrives in humus -rich, well -permeable soils.
 Typical habitats are deciduous forests, forest edges, river banks and au forests, where it often grows in large colonies.
 These colonies arise from the underground rhizomes, which spread horizontally and form new rungs.

 Ecological meaning

-Podophyllum Peltatum plays an important role in the ecosystems in which it occurs.
+Podophyllum peltatum plays an important role in the ecosystems in which it occurs.
 Thanks to its large leaves, the plant offers protection and habitat for numerous insects and small animals.
 The fruits of the plant are eaten by various wild animals such as raccoons, smells and turtles that contribute to spreading the seeds.
 Despite the toxicity of the plant, some insect species, especially caterpillars of certain butterflies, have developed resistance to the toxic connections and feed on the leaves.

 The plant is also a good indicator of undisturbed old forests, as it is sensitive to changes in the light and moisture regime of its habitat.
-Therefore, the presence of podophyllum peltatum is often a sign of an intact forest habitat.
+Therefore, the presence of Podophyllum peltatum is often a sign of an intact forest habitat.

 Medical importance

-Podophyllum Peltatum has long been known for its medical properties and is used in both traditional and modern medicine.
+Podophyllum peltatum has long been known for its medical properties and is used in both traditional and modern medicine.
 The most important pharmacologically active part of the plant is podophyllotoxin, a strong cytostatics that is concentrated in the rhizomes of the plant.
 Podophyllotoxin works by inhibiting the cell division and was used historically to treat warts and various skin diseases.

 In modern medicine, podophyllotoxin and its derivatives are used as the basis for the synthesis of medication such as etoposide and teniposide that are used in chemotherapy for the treatment of cancer, in particular lung and testicular cancer.
 These drugs use the ability of podophyllotoxin to inhibit the growth of cancer cells by blocking DNA replication.

-Despite their useful properties, Podophyllum Peltatum is also highly toxic, especially the roots and rhizomes.
+Despite their useful properties, Podophyllum peltatum is also highly toxic, especially the roots and rhizomes.
 Overdosing can lead to severe symptoms, including nausea, vomiting, diarrhea and in extreme cases to organ failure and death.
 Therefore, the use of preparations from this plant must be used with great caution, and the use should only be carried out under medical supervision.

 Cultural meaning and use

-Podophyllum Peltatum played an important role in traditional medicine of the indigenous peoples of North America.
+Podophyllum peltatum played an important role in traditional medicine of the indigenous peoples of North America.
 The roots were used, among other things, to treat liver diseases, constipation and laxative.
 Due to the strong laxative effect of the plant, the dosage was critical, and the root was used very little.

 In today's world, the plant is particularly important due to its use in modern oncology.
-Due to the increasing research and use of vegetable active substances in cancer therapy, Podophyllum Peltatum has found a place in medical research and practice.
+Due to the increasing research and use of vegetable active substances in cancer therapy, Podophyllum peltatum has found a place in medical research and practice.

 Interesse an dieser Pflanze?